Gender Queer Literature is a free online and living resource for contemporary genderqueer perspectives.

 With these goals, GQL looks for and publishes articles on the representation of non-conforming gendered contemporary literature.
 We publish creative works with gender non-conforming protagonists or by authors who self-identify as such.
 We also share the craft and workshop outlines on how to write such perspectives, as presented at colleges and communities across UK, USA and (hopefully) beyond.

 We publish creative works with gender non-conforming protagonists or by authors who self-identify as such.
-The work does not have to be unpublished and so links or reprints with permission are welcomed.
 Our goal is to highlight your work with an audience from a diverse international sense of community and academia.
 For this reason, we also are interested in reviews and interviews as well as poems, stories, excerpts, and images.

 On the Craft of Writing outside of the Gender Binary